KankakeeCommunityCollege/tuition-and-aid/_accordions/faq/what-are-the-different-types-of-financial-aid.md

 ---
+accordion_page: 'Financial Aid FAQ'
-question: "What are the different types of financial aid?"
+card_heading: "What are the different types of financial aid?"
 order: 12
 ---